fatiando/2023-kegs/extended-abstract/README.md

 The open-source nature of the project allowed it to grow under a community-driven development.

+The main goal of the project is to to provide open-source software tools that are easy to use and also well designed, tested and documented.
-Nowadays the project consists in a set of Python libraries for geosciences, each one of them with a very specific scope of application.
-Its main goals are to provide open-source software tools that are easy to use and also well designed, tested and documented.
+Nowadays it consists in a set of Python libraries for geosciences, each one of them with a very specific scope of application.
+They offer software solutions for downloading and caching data from the web, handling and interpolating spatial data, computing normal gravity of reference ellipsoids through analytic solutions, processing potential fields data through frequency-domain filters, forward modelling gravity and magnetic fields of different simple geometrical bodies and grid harmonic data with equivalent sources.

 During this talk we'll provide an overview of the tools available in the project and demonstrate their functionalities using examples from research and industry applications.